interactiveaudiolab/VocalImitationSet/README.md

 * **file_url** URL to the recordings on Freesound
 * **freesound_id** Freesound ID of the recording

+## Errata
+Of the recordings collected for the dataset, 49 out of 2,985 were collected for multiple classes, if they were appropriate examples for both classes.
+For example, some cat growl recordings also contained cat hissing sounds; we split such recordings into clips containing just growls or just hisses and included the relevant sound clips in their respective categories.
+None of the repeated files were used as reference recordings for crowd-worker to imitate.
+Therefore, all 302 reference recordings are all unique in the dataset.

+A list of sounds shared across categories can be found in the duplicates.csv

 ## References
 [1] Cartwright, M., Pardo, B. VocalSketch: Vocally Imitating Audio Concepts.
 In *Proceedings of ACM Conference on Human Factors in Computing Systems* (2015). http://dx.doi.org/10.1145/2702123.2702387